akveo/ngx-admin

 src/app/pages/pages.component.ts |

-When adding a new top-level navigation section |
+When adding a new top-level page or section to the sidebar |

 src/app/pages/pages-menu.ts |

-Static MENU_ITEMS array defining the sidebar navigation tree |
+Exports the MENU_ITEMS constant — the full sidebar navigation tree |

 src/app/@core/data/ |

-When adding a new data domain or extending an existing one |
+Abstract service class definitions (data contracts) | When adding a new data domain or modifying an existing service interface |

 src/app/@core/mock/ |